You can get a pass on the means test without claiming your dog ate your homework.

 Now mind you, the dog didn’t weigh 5 pounds and the wound it inflicted was objectively insignificant.
 The suit, nonetheless, was expensive to defend, stressful, and could blight an otherwise sound financial life.

 Tort claims aren’t consumer debts; since the dog bite claim dominated the client’s list of debts, it became irrelevant how much money the client made.
+He could skip the bankruptcy means test.

 The best way to ace the means test is to avoid it altogether.